neomantic-zz/racket-mongrel2-adapter/README.md

 An example is supplied in the example directory.
 It simply setups a mongrel2 handler and receives the headers and body, and sends a valid http byte string.

+# Handler Requirements
+A Racket mongrel2 handler MUST do the following per the API:
+* Accept 2 parameters.
+  - The first - a Racket list datatype of headers.
+  - The second - a string containing the body of the request if it is present
+* Return a response as single Racket byte-string containing the response headers and the response.
+  - For the browser, to correctly process this response, the headers and response in the byte string must be valid

 # Source code
 The source code is located at http://www.github.com/neomantic/mongrel2-racket-adapter